KratosMultiphysics/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README.md

 For the solution of the two problems different kind of variables are used in order to store the results.
 For the primal problem the usual variables ```DISPLACEMENT``` and ```ROTATION``` and for the adjoint problem ```ADJOINT_DISPLACEMENT``` and ```ADJOINT_ROTATION``` are used.

 #### Definition of the Primal Problem
-The primal problem can be defind by the regular input files which are needed for an usual linear static analysis.
+The primal problem can be defined by the regular input files which are needed for an usual linear static analysis.
 As only difference the output process of the HDF5Application has to be added to the ```list_other_processes``` in the project parameters:

 ```python
     "list_other_processes" :[{